Your health is important to you but think about your habits. Many of us have habits that are, shall we say, less than good for us.

 Picking your phone up too often is a bad habit – it can form even form the basis of addiction – so make it a habit to put your phone down.

-Other than being addictive, your phone can prove damaging to your eyesight, as it can cause digital eye strain.
+Besides being addictive, your phone can prove damaging to your eyesight, as it can cause digital eye strain.
 In the short term, you will experience headaches and dry eyes if you stare at the screen for too long, and in the long-term, your eyesight might deteriorate.
-If you have recently had cause to visit sites such as Eyeglasses.com, it might be that your phone is the reason why you have needed to purchase new glasses.

 When you put your phone down, you will protect your eyesight and stave off addiction.
 You will also have more incentive to do healthier things with your time, such as talking to people face to face and looking up at the beauty of the world around you.